Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Experiments

 \begin{itemize} \item Model selection

-We selected two object detection models for this task: ResNet-101+Faster R-CNN (model 1) and EfficientDet-D7 (model 2).
-The first model has been widely used in the literature including sGAIA.
-The second model is one of the most advanced object detection models used in many studies, although newer models are currently being proposed.
-We applied RandAugment \cite{randaugment} as an online data augmentation to the model and used it as the baseline for each model (i.e., baseline model 1 and 2, respectively).
-Since this task involved a grayscale image, we omitted the color augmentation.
-Based on the detection performance of the validation dataset, we selected four types of augmentation out of 13, with an intensity level of 3 (i.e., $M = 4$ and $N = 3$ according to their notation).
+We selected two deep learning-based object detection models for this task: ResNet-101 + Faster R-CNN (model 1) and EfficientDet-D7 (model 2).
+The first model has been widely used in the literature, including in sGAIA studies.
+The second model is one of the advanced object detection models frequently employed in many studies, although newer models have since been proposed.
+The training images used in the experiment to detect candidate cancer regions were grayscale, not color images.
+Also, because there was no suitable pre-trained model available, we trained the model from scratch using He’s initial weights \citep{He_init2015} with the random seed set to ``2021".
+RandAugment \citep{randaugment}, one of the state-of-the-art online augmentation methods, was applied to these models and served as the baseline for each (i.e., baseline models 1 and 2).
+Color augmentation was omitted because this task involved grayscale images.
+Based on the detection performance of the validation dataset, 4 of the 13 augment types were selected with an intensity level of 3 (i.e., $M=4$ and $N=3$ as defined in the original paper).
+The configuration of these machine learning models and training techniques is identical to that presented in the original paper.

 \item Comprehensive evaluation of the proposals